faroceann/ruleminer/README.md

 ## Overview

-Perform association rule learning using the Apriori algorithm on CSV file uploads.
-This API provides a POST endpoint that expects form data that includes a CSV file, minimum support, and minimum confidence thresholds.
-It responds with association rules in JSON.
+ruleminer is an API that performs association rule mining on any dataset in CSV file format.
+Association rule discovery can be useful for market basket analysis, user behavior analysis, or even fraud detection.
+This API provides a single endpoint that accepts a CSV file and returns rules generated in JSON format. ruleminer uses the Apriori algorithm.
+Due credit to asaini for creating the Python implementation of Apriori used in this project.

 ## System Dependencies
 * Python3